 For example, the only children grow up in an environment where they are the centre of attention, as a result most only children become attention seekers in their adulthood.
 The attention seeking behaviour helps them maintain the favourable conditions that they grew up in.

 Another example is of neglected children.
 When parents neglect a child, the children usually conclude that he is not good enough.
 The belief that he is not worthy of his/her parent’s attention usually destroys his/her self esteem and as a result most neglected children grow up with low self-esteem.
+(See also: how to prevent a narcissists from ruining your self-esteem)

 How to raise healthy children if your partner is a narcissist